 Official Tourism Board: www.gotrinidadandtobago.com

-Trinidad + Tobago film festival: Events take place September 20-27, 2016 on both islands, but major venues are in Port of Spain, Trinidad. www.ttfilmfestival.com
+Trinidad + Tobago film festival: Events take place in September on both islands, but major venues are in Port of Spain, Trinidad. www.ttfilmfestival.com

 Gail’s Exclusive Tours: Professionally guided hiking, waterfall, culture, culinary and beach tours on both Trinidad and Tobago. exclusivetourstnt.com

-For more ideas on secluded beaches to visit and under-the-radar islands such as Trinidad and Tobago, check out these posts:
+For more ideas on secluded beaches to visit and under-the-radar islands in the Caribbean, check out these posts: